 In real business cycle models, current period decisions for consumption/savings and labor supply depend on expectations of the future.
-The standard approach to modeling household behavior is to assume preferences, constraints, technologies are the primitives of the model and to assume expectations consistent with the dynamic programming problem; this is the rational expectations approach.
-In models of bounded rationality, the beliefs of the agents are primitive; and the behavioral rules are imposed to be consistent with those beliefs.
-For example, in (Evans and Honkapohja, 2006) agents are able to form one step-ahead forecasts and, to remain consistent, they also make consumption/savings decisions that satisfy their one period Euler equation.
-In (Preston, 2006), agents are able to form infinite step-ahead forecasts so that a consistent current consumption/savings decision satisfies the entire sequence of Euler equations along with the expected lifetime budget constraint.
+The standard approach to modeling household behavior is to assume preferences, constraints, technologies are the primitives of the model and to assume expectations consistent with the dynamic programming problem.
+Models of bounded rationality relax one or more of these primitive assumptions.
+For example, in (Krusell and Smith, 1996) households have rational expectations but they make consumption/savings decisions according to (optimal) linear decision rules.
+In other models of bounded rationality, the beliefs of the agents are primitive and the behavioral rules are imposed to be consistent with those beliefs.
+For example, in (Evans and Honkapohja, 2006) agents are able to form one step-ahead forecasts and make consumption/savings decisions that satisfy their one period Euler equation.
+In (Preston, 2006), agents form forecasts at all horizons and make decisions to satisfy their Euler equations at all forward iterations, as well as their lifetime budget constraint.